megzjudge/motorbike/README.md

 # Motorbike

 A single-page, data-driven gear catalogue for a motorcycle rider — helmet, jacket, gloves, pants, and general accessories — rendered entirely client-side from a JSON file.
 No build step, no framework, no backend.
-Live at [motorbike.jdge.cc](https://motorbike.jdge.cc).

 <p align="center">
   <img src="images/icon.png" width="72" alt="Motorbike icon">